-Bring new life to a delicious old-school classic with this tasty Salisbury Steak Recipe that is topped off with tasty mushroom gravy.
+Bring new life to a delicious old-school classic with this tasty Salisbury Steak Recipe topped off with tasty mushroom gravy.

 There is nothing like a good cut of beef for dinner.
-While we don’t eat it very often on a week-to-week basis, we do love a good steak.
+While we don’t eat it very often weekly, we do love a good steak.
 If you are looking to expand your beef recipe repertoire, then try my chicken fried steak or steak Diane.

 Salisbury steak is essentially a chopped steak with a few extra ingredients mixed in with the ground meat and then is served with pan gravy.
-Since its birth during the civil war era by Dr. James Henry Salisbury, it has evolved with the addition of different ingredients to the chopped beef as well as the sauce.
-The reason the Salisbury steak was created was that Dr. James believed the union soldiers needed a protein-rich diet and this was an easy fix.
+Since its birth during the civil war era by Dr. James Henry Salisbury, it has evolved by adding different ingredients to the chopped beef and the sauce.
+The reason the Salisbury steak was created was that Dr. James believed the union soldiers needed a protein-rich diet, and this was an easy fix.

-When it was first created it was said to be mostly beef with some ground pork cut in, which is what I used in my recipe.
+When it was first created, it was said to be mostly beef with some ground pork cut in, which I used in my recipe.
 Here were the very basic ingredients included:

 - Beef – Finely minced ground chuck or sirloin was used.